KeyboardCrash/Simple-Chatroom/README.md

  A simple chatroom that utilizes a Nodejs and Socketio backend

 # Installation
- l.
-Clone the repository
+ 1. Clone the repository
- l.
-Install the dependencies with `npm install`
+ 2. Install the dependencies with `npm install`
- l.
-Run with `npm start` or `node index.js`
+ 3. Run with `npm start` or `node index.js`